 - Nosler 260 grain Accubond @ 2300 fps achieves 3,053 foot pounds of muzzle energy and 1,872 foot pounds of energy at 300 yards.

 - Speer 270 grain BTSP @ 2355 fps achieves 3,324 foot pounds of muzzle energy and 1,944 foot pounds of energy at 300 yards.

 Reviewing the data, the muzzle energy range for this set of bullets is from 3,053 to 3,359 foot pounds.
-On target at 300 yards, the terminal energy range is from 1,802 to 1,944 foot pounds which is impressive considering we are talking about a non-magnum / short action rifle cartridge tested in a 16-inch barrel.
+On target at 300 yards, the terminal energy range is from 1,802 to 1,944 foot pounds which is impressive considering we are talking about a non-magnum / short action rifle cartridge tested in an 18-inch barrel.

 Of course, ultimately we are talking about Kinetic Energy and how can we relate these levels of energy to some other common object we are all familiar with.
 As perspective, the 300 yard energy of the 270 grain Speer BTSP. is equal to a 5 pound mass impacting at 108 miles per hour so think of your average household brick or a 5 pound sledgehammer impacting at over 100 miles per hour.

 Velocity and Energy are only two indicators of performance, but are key contributors to on-target hunting performance which depends bullet expansion to create an optimum wound channel releasing the terminal energy to perform a humane harvest.
 In speaking with engineers at Nosler, Sierra and Speer, there is concurrence that rifle hunting bullets require a minimum on target velocity of 1800 fps to insure reliable expansion.
 Using an expansion factor of 1.5 times caliber, the .375 caliber achieves an expansion of .5625 inches which is exactly 9/16 inch for those that prefer fractional measurements.